dstackai/dstack/docs/examples/python.md

 ```

 !!! tip "NOTE:"
-    You can create custom Conda environments using `conda env create --prefix`
+    If your workflow creates a custom Conda environment via `conda env create`,
-    and save them as artifacts.
-This way you can reuse pre-built environments from other workflows.
+    you can save it as an output artifact, and reuse later from other workflows.

 #### Python version